Background pattern

 • unusual vaginal bleeding

-Muscle problems: Braftovi, when taken with binimetinib, may cause muscle destruction (rhabdomyolysis) that, in turn, may cause kidney damage and be fatal; the signs and symptoms may be:
+Muscle problems: Braftovi, when taken with binimetinib, may cause muscle fiber destruction (rhabdomyolysis) that can lead to kidney damage and be fatal; signs and symptoms may include:

 • dark-colored urine

-Other skin cancers: Treatment with Braftovi may cause other types of skin cancer, such as squamous cell skin carcinoma.
-These skin changes (see also section 2) usually affect a small area and can be removed with surgery, and treatment with Braftovi can continue without interruption.
+Other skin cancers: Treatment with Braftovi may cause other types of skin cancer, such as squamous cell carcinoma of the skin.
+These skin changes usually affect a small area and can be removed with surgery, and treatment with Braftovi can continue without interruption.
 Some people taking Braftovi may also develop new melanomas.
 These melanomas are usually removed with surgery, and treatment with Braftovi can continue without interruption.

-Tumor lysis syndrome: Braftovi may cause rapid breakdown of cancer cells that, in some people, can be fatal.
-The symptoms may include nausea, difficulty breathing, irregular heartbeats, muscle cramps, seizures, cloudy urine, decreased urine production, and fatigue.
+Tumor Lysis Syndrome: Braftovi may cause rapid breakdown of cancer cells, which can be fatal in some people.
+Symptoms may include nausea, difficulty breathing, irregular heartbeats, muscle cramps, seizures, cloudy urine, decreased urine production, and fatigue.

-In addition to the severe side effects mentioned above, people taking Braftovi may also experience other side effects.
+In addition to the severe adverse effects mentioned above, people taking Braftovi may also experience other adverse effects.

-Side effects when Braftovi is taken with binimetinib for the treatment of melanoma or NSCLC
+Adverse Effects when Braftovi is taken with Binimetinib for the treatment of melanoma or CPNM

-• nerve problems, causing pain, numbness, or tingling in the hands and feet
+• nervous system problems, causing pain, numbness, or tingling in hands and feet

 • dizziness

-• bleeding in various parts of the body
+• bleeding in different parts of the body

 • high blood pressure